 Yesterday we looked at three ASX shares brokers have given buy ratings to this week.

-Unfortunately, not all shares are in favour with brokers right now.
+Unfortunately, not all shares are in favour with them right now.
 Three that have just been given sell ratings are listed below.
 Here’s why these brokers are bearish on these ASX shares: